guybedford/require-is/README.md

 ###Separate build layers

-To separate, say, all the ie code into its own build layer, provide the following build configuration:
+To separate, say, all the mobile code into its own build layer, provide the following build configuration:

 ```javascript
 config: {